zedttxj/Image-Processing-Tool-with-Matlab/optional/README.md

 - **Input:**
   - `A` (2D): A 2D matrix (e.g., an image matrix or any numerical matrix).
   - `G` (string or charArray): Specifies the color channels (similar to the `G` parameter in the `PC` function).
+For example, "RB" would mean sorting by Red first, then Blue, and "BR" would mean sorting by Blue first, then Red.
   - `order` (2D): A matrix that indicates the sorting order of the channels.
-For example, "RB" would mean sorting by Red first, then Blue, and "BR" would mean sorting by Blue first, then Red.
+It's similar to `order` in `PC` function.

 - **Output:**
   - **Filtered Matrices:** The function sorts the matrix `A` based on the channel order specified in `G` and `order`.
 It tracks the corresponding entries' positions during the sorting process and applies those changes to `A`.